-Compensated absences are generally liquidated by the General Fund for the governmental activities and by the Utility Fund for the business-type activities.
+Compensated absences, pension benefits, and other post-employment benefits are generally liquidated by the General Fund for the governmental activities and by the Utility Fund for the business-type activities.

-At December 31, 2022 an expense provision and related liability are being recognized based on the future closure and post-closure care costs that will be incurred near or after the date the City's transfer station no longer accepts waste.
+At December 31, 2024 an expense provision and related liability are being recognized based on the future closure and post-closure care costs that will be incurred near or after the date the City's transfer station no longer accepts waste.
 Actual cost may be higher due to inflation, changes in technology, or changes in regulations.